Learn Python with Talk Python's 270 hours of courses

 29:08 Is there a way to make it dim the typing information so that I can have things?

-29:15 We actually did that recently and I refer to it as the David Beasley ticket because
+29:17 And I refer to it as the David Beasley ticket because he did a tweet with an outrageously

 29:44 And I think one of the things that I think is interesting is how we think about programming

-29:50 and coding and concurrent programming is hard.
+29:50 and coding and concurrent programming is hard and we're going to have to think about it

 29:58 So better to move into it gradually and understand what's going on.

-30:02 The thing that I worry about and Jody, I apologize.
+30:02 The thing that I worry about, and Jody, I apologize.

 30:05 I want to comment on Carol's thing is Sphinx.